always-cache/always-cache/README.md

 ```

 ### Write requests

-> Write request handling is not yet ported to the open source version

 Write requests (requests that change data) are never cached.
 However, by their very nature, these requests change data in some way.
 This means that cached responses most probably need to be updated.
 As per the RFC recommendation, the current page is updated by default.
 I.e. `POST /blog-posts/my-blog-post` will update the cache for `GET /blog-posts/my-blog-post`.
 Oftentimes there is also a need to update a list page or some other page(s) as well (e.g. `/blog-posts/all`.
 This can be achieved with the `Cache-Update` header.